Sayaka Yamamoto: 2013–2015: Rise in popularity and concurrency with AKB48

 On February 24, 2014, it was announced that Yamamoto would hold a concurrent position in AKB48's Team K, coming into effect in May.
-On February 26, Yamamoto participated in AKB48's 35th single "Mae Shika Mukanee" as a senbatsu member.
-Over the next four years, she would continue participating in AKB48 A-sides as a senbatsu member for the rest of her tenure as an idol, through their 52nd single "Teacher Teacher."
 On March 26, NMB48 released their 8th single "Takane no Ringo," for which Yamamoto again served as a solo center.
-On May 21, Yamamoto participated as a media senbatsu member on AKB48's 36th single "Labrador Retriever" and also served as the center for B-side "Itoshiki Rival" with Jurina Matsui as a member of Team K. This marked Yamamoto's first participation in an AKB48 single as a concurrent AKB48 member.
 On June 7, Yamamoto ranked 6th in AKB48's 6th general election with 67,916 votes, marking her first entry into the "Kami 7".
 As a result, Yamamoto participated as a senbatsu member on AKB48's 37th single "Kokoro no Placard."
 Yamamoto was also the only NMB48 member to rank in senbatsu that year.

 On July 4, a JT-sponsored commercial of Sayaka Yamamoto singing "Hitoiki Tsukinagara" a cappella began airing.
 Several different arrangements of the song featuring Yamamoto have been made since for subsequent commercials, and it was also later recorded on her first solo album in 2016.
 In 2014, she also began collaborating with other artists as both a guitarist and a singer on music programs like "FNS Music Festival" and "UTAGE!".
 In October, her radio program "NMB48 Yamamoto Sayaka no Regular Toretemouta!" started airing.
-On November 5, NMB48 released their 9th single entitled "Rashikunai," for which Yamamoto participated in as a senbatsu member.
-This was the first single since "Oh My God!" to not be centered by Yamamoto.

 On February 10, 2015, Yamamoto released her second photobook titled "SY," which sold 42,779 in its first week of sales according to Oricon and topped the Oricon sales charts.
-The high sales volume prompted a second printing of the gravure photobook.
+The high sales volume prompted a second printing of the photobook.
 On June 6, Yamamoto ranked 6th in AKB48's 7th general election with 97,866 votes, and participated as a senbatsu member on AKB48's 41st single "Halloween Night," as a result.

 On August 18, it was announced that Sayaka Yamamoto would be the center of AKB48's "365nichi no Kamihikouki," which was the theme song for the NHK drama “Asa ga Kita” and was later released as a B-side on AKB48's 42nd single "Kuchibiru ni Be My Baby."
 This marked the first time she served as a solo center on a full-senbatsu AKB48 track, not including those recorded as NMB48.
 On October 7, NMB48 released their 13th single "Must be now," with Yamamoto returning as center for a NMB48 A-side.